vtggit/LifeMasterAI/.openhands/microagents/repo.md

    npm start
    ```

+## API Endpoints

+The backend provides several API endpoints for different functionalities:

+- **Authentication**: `/api/auth/register`, `/api/auth/login`
+- **Family Members**: `/api/family-members`
+- **Stores**: `/api/stores`
+- **Dietary Preferences**: `/api/dietary-preferences`
+- **Recipes**: `/api/recipes`, `/api/recipe-ratings`
+- **Meal Plans**: `/api/meal-plans`
+- **Deals**: `/api/deal-items`

 ## Deployment

-The application is configured to serve both API and client from a single Express server on port 5000.
+The application is configured to serve both API and client from a single Express server on multiple ports (54903, 59712).
 For deployment, ensure that:

-1. The database connection string is properly configured in your environment variables
-2. All necessary ports are open (port 5000 is the primary port used)
+1. All necessary ports are open (ports 54903 and 59712)
-3. CORS settings allow requests from your frontend domain
+2. CORS settings allow requests from your frontend domain

+## Configuration

+The project uses Vite for the frontend build and Express.js for the backend API.
+The configuration files are:

+- `vite.config.ts`: Vite configuration with plugin settings
+- `server/index.ts`: Main server file with route registration and middleware setup

+### Server Configuration

+The server is configured to run on multiple ports (54903 and 59712) as required by the runtime environment.
+The configuration allows iframes, CORS requests, and access from any host.

 ## Contributing